 Regularly erasing your sensitive data is also a good data hygiene practice.
 When you regularly wipe your system, you eliminate any chance of a person getting hold of your data, if he/she were to access your computer.
 Take browsing as an example.
 Anyone who sees your browsing information can know a lot about you.
 Besides, whenever you browse, cookies get stored in your system.
 These cookies contain your credit/debit card details, e-mail logins, or social media credentials.
 A person could steal your personal information if he were to gain access to these cookies.
 Regularly erasing your browsing information protects you from such mishaps.

-Many file erasure software are available now, which can permanently wipe the files.
+Many file erasure software is available now, which can permanently wipe the files.
 One of the most trusted ones is BitRaser File Eraser, a professional DIY tool, tailor-made to destroy any type of file from your system.
 You can also use BitRaser to erase Application traces, Browsing histories, and Unused space from your device.
-Available for both PC and Mac, BitRaser File Eraser comes with a 30 days trial, allowing you to explore all its features, free of cost.
+Available for both PC and Mac, allows you to explore all its features.
 Let’s see the step-by-step method to erase files using BitRaser File Eraser in both PC and Mac systems.

-Erasing files using BitRaser File Eraser in Mac and Windows
+Erasing files using BitRaser File Eraser in PC

 There is a fundamental difference between Deletion and Erasure.
-Deletion just hides your files from immediate view whereas erasure destroys them, so that they cannot be recovered.
+Deletion just hides your files from immediate view whereas erasure destroys them so that they cannot be recovered.
 Erasure is a fail-safe and efficient way to wipe the files from your device.
-One of the most reliable file erasure software is BitRaser File Eraser, which is a DIY tool, adept in erasing any type of files, folders, application traces, unused space, and Internet data from your PC or Mac.
-Download the software from the below links and enjoy a free 30-days trial.
+One of the most reliable file erasure software is BitRaser File Eraser, which is a DIY tool, adept at erasing any type of files, folders, application traces, unused space, and Internet data from your PC or Mac.

 Subhjeet Vimal is a Senior Content Writer at Stellar® and a Hubspot Certified Content Marketer.
 He likes to keep himself curious and updated with the developments in the Tech world.
 He writes about Data Erasure, Data Recovery and other DIY Technologies.